learn-co-curriculum/SENG-LIVE-Phase-2-ProjectShowcase/07_client_side_routing/slide.md

 - Every component nested inside of the `Switch` component will be individually wrapped inside of a `Route` component.

 💥 Route will be provided a `path` prop.
 This is where the developer can define the URL associated with the component.
-That means that if the pattern of the URL matches the path defined, the component will render
+That means that if the pattern of the URL matches the path defined, the Route will render its children.
+Otherwise, the Route renders null.

 <!-- slide style="text-align: left;" -->